Cookies managing

 Source: Ministry of Internal Affairs of Ukraine, Wikipedia

 Then we started getting humanitarian aid from Russia.
-But that was terrible queues, arguing.
+But there were terrible queues and .
 I personally went to the field kitchen for 2-3 weeks.
-You need to get up at the break of dawn, get in line, they would give out food twice: buckwheat, rice, potatoes.
+You needed to get up at the break of dawn to get in line, and they would give out food twice: buckwheat, rice, and potatoes.
 They would add a few cans of meat to a huge pot, just some jelly-like substance.
-So mostly we made food ourselves and then wiped the plates with toilet paper to save water.
+So mostly we made food ourselves and then wiped off the plates with toilet paper to save water.

 When all the windows were blown out (and it was a cold March), I basically moved to the basement.
-Sometimes I’d run outside: to chop some wood, cook something, whatever was necessary.
-I slept fully clothed for two months, like in a Soviet song: how many months since I took off the shirt; how many months since I unbuckled the belt.
+Sometimes I would run outside: to chop some wood, cook something, whatever was necessary.
+I slept fully clothed for two months, like in that Soviet song: how many months since I took off my shirt; how many months since I unbuckled the belt...
 I covered myself with multiple blankets.

-People adapt quickly; it’s probably impossible without it.
+People adapt quickly.
+It would be impossible to survive otherwise.
 You start getting used to things, even children were brought out for walks.
-There was a girl, about four years old: she wasn’t afraid of explosions, of the noise from planes and helicopters.
-20 square meters and 11 people, extremely crowded.
+There was a girl, about four years old: she wasn’t afraid of explosions, or of the noise from planes and helicopters.
+There were 20 square meters for 11 people – extremely crowded.

 I ran out and on the front steps there was a small bundle, already covered with a blanket, with some clothes.
-And the woman’s husband is there: this is what is left of Larissa.
+And the woman’s husband was there: “this is what was left of Larissa,” he said.
 Then I counted eight bodies in the yard, including three children: two 14-year olds and one 10-year old.
 All dead

 We counted eight bodies in the yard, including three children

-The corpses of civilians stayed by the roads for a long time.
-I was walking down our Artem street downtown and saw two bodies.
+The corpses of civilians lay by the roads for a long time.
+I was walking down our Artem Street downtown and saw two bodies.
 I asked around, and people said the woman’s body had been there for a month.

 The scariest date was March 12th, my birthday.
-I was stupid enough to stand with my back to the window: we were chatting with the next door neighbor.
-Then there was an explosion, and the blast threw the entire window on my back.
-Everyone rushed to the shelter, and there was a bucket with tools by the entrance (spades, brooms, rakes).
-Anyway, when everyone rushed down, someone tripped over it, and it all fell on the stairs (about 15 steps).
-It was a miracle we didn’t break bones, only one person was injured and we bandaged him up.
+I was stupid enough to stand with my back to the window while my next door neighbor and I were chatting.
+Then there was an explosion, and the blast shattered the entire window on my back.
+Everyone rushed to the shelter, and there was a bucket with tools by the entrance (spades, brooms, and rakes).
+Anyway, while everyone was rushing down, someone tripped over it, and it all fell on the stairs (about 15 steps).
+It was a miracle we didn’t break any bones.
+Only one person was injured, and we bandaged him up.

 Then it was quiet for approximately ten minutes.
 I got up to my apartment, and suddenly I heard a woman screaming outside.
 I ran out and on the front steps there was a small bundle, already covered with a blanket, with some clothes.
-And the woman’s husband is there: this is what is left of Larissa.
-And it was her sister screaming: she and Larissa led our HOA.
+And the woman’s husband was there: “this is what was left of Larissa,” he said.
+I It was her sister screaming: she and Larissa led our apartment association.
 Then I counted eight bodies in the yard, including three children: two 14-year olds and one 10-year old.
 All dead.

 Doctor pulled the teeth out with his bare hands and even managed to sew up the tongue.
 He used vodka as an antiseptic